 VAST 3.0 contained a functionality which allowed ad slots to be inserted during long-form video content.
 However, the control was never given to be exercised by ad creators.

-With VMAP in relation with VAST, ad creators get the bandwidth to decide the insertion structure of their video ad inventory and design users’ experience within videos.
-Ad creators get to decide the:
+With VMAP in relation to VAST, ad creators get the bandwidth to decide the insertion structure of their video ad inventory and design users’ experience within videos.
+Ad creators get to decide the following:

-- number of break available during the video
+- number of breaks available during the video

-- number of break occurring during the video
+- number of breaks occurring during the video

 - duration and frequency of ad breaks within the video